What is a headache?

 - recurrent headaches are not improving with recommended treatments and medications

-- the headaches are waking your child at night, and are associated with vomiting
+- the headaches are waking your child at night or are associated with vomiting

 Go to your nearest Emergency Department or call 911 if your child has a headache with the following symptoms: